yale-cpsc-419-templates/pset-1-template/README.md

 * Columns of the table must be visually separated by at least 1 character
 * No line of output may be more than 100 characters long, or the width of the terminal (whichever is smaller)
     > **Hint**: use the `shutil.get_terminal_size()` function to query the size of the terminal
-* The courses in the table must be sorted according to the options provided at the command line.
-    * No matter what options are specified at the command line, the primary sort of the table must be in ascending order of object `label`s and the secondary sort must be in ascending order of object `date`s
+* The primary sort of the table must be in ascending order of object `label`s and the secondary sort must be in ascending alphabetical order of object `date`s
 * The program output should never exceed 1000 objects
 * The output of the program, when run with no arguments, must include the first 1000 objects in the database according to the sorting orders specified above

 > **Note**: Precisely formatting textual output as a table is tedious and in this particular case requires some pretty intricate code.
 > Since the goal of this assignment is to teach you how to interact with a database and not how to write sneaky formatting code, we have provided for your use a module named `table.py` that you may use to format your table output.
 > You do not have to do so, and you may find it easier to "roll your own" or to leverage a third-party package from the Python community.
+> (As a reminder, if you use a package that is not part of the Python Standard Library, you must cite it.)
 <hr />

 > **Note**: Each *row* of the displayed table might span multiple *lines* of output if, for example, the object's label is very long or if there are many agents associated with the object.
 > The provided `table.py` uses the `textwrap` module from the Python standard library to handle this, and it is recommended that you also do so if you choose not to use `table.py`.
-> If there is a row of the table that spans multiple lines of output, every line break in that row must occur at a word boundary, and never in the middle of a word.
+> If there is a row of the table that spans multiple lines of output, every line break in that row must occur at a word boundary, and never in the middle of a word, unless the width is so restricted as to render this impossible.

 The program must accept any combination of the `-d`, `-a`, `-c`, and `-l` arguments (each appearing at most one time).
 Their meaning is as follows: